zhwa/mlir-example/book/Chapter-03-Compilation-Infrastructure.md

 ### Code Size and Bloat

 JIT compilation generates code for the **current platform only**.
 AOT compilation for multiple platforms requires multiple binaries.
-For example, a hypothetical ML library might produce:
+For example, a hypothetical ML library might produce binaries of 500 KB for x86_64 Linux, 480 KB for ARM64 Linux, 510 KB for x86_64 macOS, and 490 KB for ARM64 macOS, totaling approximately 2 MB across all platforms.

-- x86_64 Linux: 500 KB
-- ARM64 Linux: 480 KB
-- x86_64 macOS: 510 KB
-- ARM64 macOS: 490 KB
-- Total: ~2 MB

 But you distribute only one binary per platform—users download 500 KB, not 2 MB.
 And modern app stores handle this automatically (iOS delivers ARM64 to iPhones, x86_64 to M1 Mac emulation).